ChildMindInstitute/mindlogger-backend/README.rst

 Screen
 ******
 A **screen** item contains information about prompts, response options, and user interface.
+A **screen** is read-only once activated, other than being deactivatible.
 These items are controlled by editors.

 Subject
 *******